4 min read

 Tukwila Minimum Wage applies to employers who have 15 or more workers worldwide and earn more than $2 million in annual gross revenue in Tukwila.

 The minimum wage differs depending on employer size.
-For employers with over 500 employees, the minimum wage is $20.29 per hour in Tukwila
+For employers with over 500 employees (large employers), the minimum wage is $20.29 per hour in Tukwila.

-Note: As of July 1st, 2024, the minimum wage for Tukwila mid-sized employers will increase to $19.29 per hour.
+As of July 1st, 2025, the minimum wage rate for mid-sized employers will increase again to $21.10, the same as large employers.

 If the business you work in is located in Washington State, or even more importantly Seattle, SeaTac, or Tukwila, it is going to need to prepare for an increase in the minimum wage every year.